HieuTran2002/USB_Wifi/README.md

 - [x] SDMMC return error 0x107.
     - Look like it was power supply issue, pretent it fixed for now.
 - [ ] ESP32 HTTPD send imcomplete response or hang on to it.
-- [ ] Upload and download content is really show.
+- [ ] Upload and download content is really slow.
 Increase buffer size of VFS may fix (haven't tested yet)?

 # Ideas.
 - [ ] Alternative communication method for IOT device over internet with certain level of security.